Alexchen666/quarto-demo/README.md

 To render the pdf, you should download [quarto](https://quarto.org/) and install tinytex via `quarto install tinytex`.

 The result can be accessed [here](https://github.com/Alexchen666/quarto-demo/blob/main/report.pdf).

-You can use this example to produce synthetic data evaluation report automatically by entering original and synthetic dataset name (datasets should be in the same directory of course).
+You can use this example to produce a synthetic data evaluation report automatically given original and synthetic dataset names (datasets should be in the same directory of course).

 ---